Resilient-to-Fragile Transition and Excess Volatility in Supply Chain Networks: The high perishability limit

 which, in the high-perishability limit, becomes

-Again, $g_i(t)$ is of order $\epsilon$, so to leading order we obtain
+Again, $g_i(t)$ is of order $\varepsilon$, so to leading order we obtain

-Thus, both input inventories $S_{ij}$ and finished-goods inventories $g_i$ are of order $\epsilon$ and are slaved to the order and production flows in this limit, as one would expect when goods depreciate almost instantaneously.
+Thus, both input inventories $S_{ij}$ and finished-goods inventories $g_i$ are of order $\varepsilon$ and are determined by the order and production flows in this limit, as one would expect when goods depreciate almost instantaneously.
+The target production rule is given by